GoInterject/GoInterject.github.io/bApps/bFinancials/Test2Live.md

 keywords: [Report, Epicor, Accounts]
 description: Step by step guide on converting reports in test environments to reports in live environments.
 ---
-There are two options available when moving your Interject Financials report templates and roll ups from a test environment to the live environment, where your users can interact with them.
+There are two options available when moving your Interject Financials report templates and rollups from a test environment to the live environment, where your users can interact with them.

+**Option 1:** [Moving the Entire Database](/bApps/bFinancials/Test2Live.html#option-1-moving-the-entire-database) – This option should only be used when "Live" and "Test" environment are the simler.
+Following criteria must be met:

+- [ ] Epicor test database(s) need to be snapshots of "Live".
+(Data in "Test" server can be older then what is on "Live")
+- [ ] Epicor data on "Test" was not changed since the snapshot from "Live"
+- [ ] All Epicor database(s) on “Live” should also be in “Test”
+- [ ] SQL Server version and setup of “Test” should match “Live”

+**Option 2:** [Deploying A New Implementation from Scratch](/bApps/bFinancials/Test2Live.html#option-2-deploying-a-new-implementation-from-scratch) – This option will take more time, but it will be from scratch installation.
+The installation steps will mirror the initial deploy for “Test” server.
+Additional steps will include transferring over rollups, templates and report from “Test” Company to “Live”.

 ### Option 1: Moving the Entire Database

+This option goes through steps to restoring a backup of Interject_Reporting from "Test" to "Live" environment and connect the database so that imports and reporting work.
+Before using this option review requirement listed above.

 > To Do
 >